-Published articles [60, 67, 68] reporting the application of airway stents in a variety of conditions including malignant and inoperable benign stenosis, tracheomalacia, tracheoesophageal fistula, and post-transplant stenosis showed remarkably positive results in more than 2,000 patients.
+Published articles [68, 75, 76] reporting the application of airway stents in a variety of conditions including malignant and inoperable benign stenosis, tracheomalacia, tracheoesophageal fistula, and posttransplant stenosis showed remarkably positive results in more than 2000 patients.
 Stent placement was associated with significant palliative benefits, improvement of dyspnea, quality of life, and performance status.
 Spirometric results, when available, also demonstrated improvement after placement.
 Associated adverse effects and complications listed on those reports were migration, granulation tissue formation, retention of secretions, airway perforation, and fatal hemoptysis.

-A combined publication from 4 European centers reported the 7-year experience in the application of airway prostheses.
+A combined publication from four European centers reported the 7-year experience in the application of airway prostheses.
 A total of 263 patients had benign conditions, and they received an average of 1.6 prosthesis per patient.
 Duration of stenting ranged from 14 months to 6.2 years.
-Follow-up demonstrated treatment success in 66% patients, 24% of them had no recurrences after 1 year of stent removal [69].
+A follow-up demonstrated treatment success in 66% patients; 24% of them had no recurrences after one year of stent removal [77].

 Both metallic and silicone stents can be used for malignant obstructions of the airway.
-Silicone stents are favorites, however, since they have a low level of complications along with high efficacy and safety.
+Silicone stents are a favorite, however, since they have a low level of complications along with high efficacy and safety.
 They have been applied over the last 20 years with very good results.

 Metallic stents have the theoretical advantage of being easy to place.
-In turn, they are very difficult to remove and we discourage their generalized use based on the level of complications they produce [70].
+In turn, they are very difficult to remove, and we discourage their generalized use based on the level of complications they produce [78].

-In fact, the FDA advised against metallic stent application in benign conditions in the year 2005 [71].
-In malignant diseases, they are still acceptable if the expected survival period is short.
+In fact, the FDA advised against metallic stent application in benign conditions in the year 2005 [79].
+In malignant diseases they are still acceptable if the expected survival period is short.